AlirzSp1/AlirzSp1/README.md

 <br/>

 <h3 align="left">
-Focussed on deep learning for medical purposes.
+Focused on deep learning for medical purposes.
 Enhancing medical diagnosis and treatment; Also with less harm!
 </h3>

 <br/><br/>